kckenneth/flask_kafka/README.md

 <p align="center">Figure 3.
 Streamline of kafka messages into HDFS</p>

 ## I. Extract, Transform, Filter, Save events (filtered_writes.py)

+We used two pipeline scripts: one for extract and transform kafka messages and the other for filtering only the gamer activity such as "purchase_sword" and saving them into HDFS.
 ```
+docker-compose exec spark spark-submit /w205/assignment-12-kckenneth/extract_events.py
+docker-compose exec spark spark-submit /w205/assignment-12-kckenneth/transform_events.py
 docker-compose exec spark spark-submit /w205/assignment-12-kckenneth/filtered_writes.py
 ```
 #### Checking in HDFS if our script automatically extract messages and save